uQr/opencv/README.md

 4. Jump to **Short way** or **Long way** depending on your aims and preferences

 #### Short way (using pregenerated projects):
+**Note:** pregenerated projects were tested using VS2015 CTP6 (exact version 14.0.22609.0 D14REL).
+It is not guaranteed that they would work with another pre-release or release version.

 1. Set environment variable ```OCV2015_ROOT``` to the OpenCV location (e.g. ```Path\to\OCV\opencv```)
 2. Jump to **Common build steps**